bitcoin-api/bitcoin-api/README.md

         Note:
-            This is a public method so it does not require a token to be activated
+            This is a public method so it does not require a token to be activated.
     */
 })();
 ```